michelc/QuickHtml/readme.md

 All other files are restricted files and are not copied to the `dist` folder.

+Note: a "png" file is not copied when there is a "jpg" file with the same name in the same folder.
+In this case, QuickHtml considers the jpeg image is the optimized version of the png image.

 ### Deploy website

 Once the `dist` folder is generated, you have to copy its content to your